Business Partnership Protection Insurance Cover 2026

 What is Partnership Protection Insurance?

-Business protection insurance covers the lives of the partners in partnerships and limited liability partnerships.
+Business protection insurance covers the partners’ lives in partnerships and limited liability partnerships.
 It differs from limited companies, where the corresponding cover is shareholder protection for shareholders and business owners.

-At its heart, partnership protection insurance is a life only or life with a critical cover policy that is put in place for each partner and then written into trust for the benefit of the other partners in case of death or diagnosis of a critical illness.
+At its heart, partnership protection insurance is a life-only or life with critical illness policy put in place for each partner and then written into trust for the benefit of the other partners in the event of death or a critical illness diagnosis.

 Broader options are also available as part of a more comprehensive business protection insurance if the business has complex debt associated with a particular partner.
 We will touch upon this later in the guide.